 Michigan Sugar Company is proud to offer several scholarships to students in our sugarbeet growing areas.
 Some scholarships are administered by Michigan Sugar Company while others are administered by separate businesses or colleges.

 The Albert Flegenheimer Scholarship was initiated by Michigan Sugar in 1974 in memory of Albert Flegenheimer, Chairman of the Board from 1963 to 1970.
 The scholarship consists of an award of $2,500 to the student’s account at the college of choice for a high school senior who has successfully completed a Youth Sugarbeet Project.

 The Michigan campus of Northwood University administers this scholarship on behalf of the Michigan Sugar Company.
-The $1,000 scholarship provides monies to deserving students enrolled in the Hotel Restaurant/Resort Management program.
+The $1,000 scholarship provides monies to deserving students majoring in any of the following courses of study: hospitality, business management, operation and supply chain, marketing, advertising, finance and accounting.
 Awards for the scholarship will be based upon demonstrated financial need and academic merit.
-For an application, please contact the Northwood University Financial Aid Office at 4000 Whiting Drive, Midland, MI 48640; (989) 837-4230 or here for Northwood’s Financial Aid Website.
-More Information
+Preference will be given to students from an agricultural background.
+For an application, please contact the Northwood University Financial Aid Office at 4000 Whiting Drive, Midland, MI 48640; (989) 837-4230 or click here for Northwood’s Financial Aid Website.

-America’s Farmers Grow Ag Leaders, sponsored by the Monsanto Fund, is again giving students the chance to earn a $1,500 scholarship in an ag-related field of study, with more than a half-million dollars in scholarships available.
-Grow Ag Leaders scholarships are available to students in rural communities residing in 1,331 eligible counties across 41 states.
-High school seniors and college students can visit www.GrowAgLeaders.com to learn more about the scholarship and may apply online through February 1 at FFA.org/scholarships.
+America’s Farmers Grow Ag Leaders, sponsored by the Bayer Fund, is again giving students the chance to earn a $1,500 scholarship in an ag-related field of study, with more than a half-million dollars in scholarships available.
+Grow Ag Leaders scholarships are available to students in rural communities residing in eligible counties across the United States.
+High school seniors and college students can visit www.americasfarmers.com/grow-ag-leaders/ to learn more about the scholarship and may apply online through February 1 at FFA.org/scholarships.